 The Department of Art Education at the School of the Art Institute of Chicago (SAIC) requires an online application for its full-time, 48-credit hour Master of Arts in Teaching program.
 You will need a valid credit card and current email address in order to complete the form.
 Please review the following requirements carefully before submitting your application:

-- There is an $80 nonrefundable application fee ($100 for international applications).
-The application fee is discounted by 50 percent from September 1 through November 30.
+- There is a $90 nonrefundable application fee.
+The application fee is discounted by 50 percent through December 1.

 - You must upload two 500- to 1,000-word statements of purpose: 1.
 An autobiographical statement describing formal and informal education in the arts; work experience in the arts; commitment to education, humanitarian, and/or arts advocacy; and artistic accomplishments.
 2. A statement of career goals and reasons for applying to the program that describes your work or research, how you arrived at your current focus/body of work, and future directions for your work.

-- In addition to your application, you must submit an ePortfolio by 11:59 p.m.
-(CST) on January 16.
+- In addition to your application, you must submit an ePortfolio.
 Your portfolio should include work that represents your area of highest achievement in an arts profession.
 For example, studio-based work accompanied by descriptions, creative or scholarly writing, or documentation of art education projects in schools, museums, or community-based settings.

 - An interview is required for all applicants to the MA in Teaching program.
 Once your application has been received, the Art Education Department will contact you to schedule an interview.

 - Prerequisites: Students must complete 33 semester credits of studio coursework prior to entering the program.
 Studio coursework may include courses in ceramics, drawing, graphic design, fiber, painting, performance art, photography, printmaking, sculpture, etc. The 33 semester credits should include 12 semester credits of upper division (junior, senior, or graduate-level) studio coursework.